dumbo25/newt/README.md

 * Unlike most lightweight webservers, Apache2 is a secure webserver.
 * Most webservers cannot communicate with python applications.
 So, WSGI or ASGI is needed to communicate between python applications and the web server.
   * WSGI only allows synchronous communication
-  * ASGI allows asynchronous communication
+  * ASGI allows asynchronous communication (daphne, uvicorn, hypercorn)

 ### G.1 Significant Changes from OSID version
 * added generic install.sh with duplicator specific install.cfg